Andy Griffith: From rising comedian to film star

-Griffith's early career was as a monologist, delivering long stories such as What It Was, Was Football, which is told from the point of view of a naïve country preacher trying to figure out what was going on in a football game.
-The monologue was released as a single in 1953 on the Colonial Records label, and was a hit for Griffith, reaching number nine on the charts in 1954.
+Griffith's early career was as a monologist.
+Assuming the character of an affable country parson, "Deacon Andy Griffith" delivered long stories such as "What It Was, Was Football", in which he tried to figure out what was going on in a football game.
+The monologue was released as a single in 1953 on the Colonial Records label.
+The much larger Capitol Records acquired the master recording and reissued the record in December 1953.
+It became a hit, reaching number nine on the charts in 1954.
+The B-side of the single was the deacon explaining Shakespeare's Romeo and Juliet in the same rural dialect.
+Griffith made appearances on television variety shows, where he would deliver either the football monologue or the Shakespeare monologue.

 Griffith starred in Ira Levin's one-hour teleplay, No Time for Sergeants (March 1955) — a story about a country boy in the United States Air Force — on The United States Steel Hour, a television anthology series.
 He expanded that role in Ira Levin's full-length theatrical version of the same name (October 1955) on Broadway in New York City.
-The role earned him a "Distinguished Supporting or Featured Dramatic Actor" nomination at the 1956 Tony Awards, losing to Ed Begley.
+The role earned him a Tony Award nomination for "Distinguished Supporting or Featured Dramatic Actor" nomination at the 1956 Tony Awards, losing to Ed Begley.
 He did win the 1956 Theatre World Award, however, a prize given for debut roles on Broadway.
 "Mr. Griffith does not have to condescend to Will Stockdale" (his role in the play), wrote Brooks Atkinson in The New York Times.
 "All he has to do is walk on the stage and look the audience straight in the face.
 If the armed forces cannot cope with Will Stockdale, neither can the audience resist Andy Griffith."

-Griffith later reprised his role for the film version (1958) of No Time for Sergeants; the film also featured Don Knotts, as a corporal in charge of manual-dexterity tests, marking the beginning of a lifelong association between Griffith and Knotts.
+Griffith reprised his role for Warner Bros.' film version of No Time for Sergeants (1958); the film also featured Don Knotts, as a jittery corporal in charge of manual-dexterity tests, marking the beginning of a lifelong association between Griffith and Knotts.
 No Time for Sergeants is considered the direct inspiration for the later television situation comedy Gomer Pyle, U.S.M.C. – a spin-off of The Andy Griffith Show.

 His only other New York stage appearance was the title role in the 1959 musical Destry Rides Again, co-starring Dolores Gray.
 The show, with a score by Harold Rome, ran for 472 performances and more than a year.
 Griffith was nominated for "Distinguished Musical Actor" at the 1960 Tony Awards, losing to Jackie Gleason.
-He also portrayed a US Coast Guard sailor in the feature film Onionhead (1958).
+Warner Bros., pleased with the reception of its No Time for Sergeants film, placed Griffith in another military comedy, Onionhead (1958), starring Griffith as a US Coast Guard sailor.
 It was neither a critical nor a commercial success.